 If a spice-infused floral tea is more your thing, Turmeric Bliss is our preferred pick.
 This unique turmeric-heavy blend gives the punch of spices like cardamom with the calming floral notes of lavender, rose petals, and hibiscus.
 This blend will clear your head and warm your body in an instant – the perfect cold weather elixir.
 If you're brewing it yourself, make sure to use water that's come to a boil and steep for about five minutes.

-Next on the list, the exotic theme continues with White Chai.
-This is a white tea blend – a great, relaxing option for those looking for depth of flavor with a lower caffeine level than that of black tea.
-This tea is made from Organic white tea, lemongrass, cinnamon, ginger, pineapple, pink peppercorns, coconut, clove, cardamom, and natural cinnamon flavor – a combination with a knockout flavor and aroma.
+Next on the list, White Needle.
+This is a bud yellow tea is a great, relaxing option for those looking for depth of flavor with a lower caffeine level than that of black tea.
 You'll be warm and ready to go back up on the mountain after drinking some of this one on your break.

 So, are you feeling toasty yet?
 These tea suggestions, in lieu of a fancy afternoon tea at a chateau, are perfectly paired with breakfast, lunch, a mid-afternoon snack, dessert after dinner, and even a before-bed treat (in the case of the herbal ones).
 What's special about a winter getaway is that unique juxtaposition of wood and snow, pine and frost, warm and cold, crisp and spicy, fresh and earthy.
 By bringing along your favorite selection of tea for the ride, you'll create just the right balance.
 Cheers to your next Après-tea!